Scripture Reference: Acts 19:1-41

 Way to Introduce the Story:

 (Note: This story contains a lot of elements.
-If you are teaching younger children I would suggest choosing only one part of the story to concentrate on.)
+If you are teaching younger children I would suggest choosing only one part of the story to concentrate on.
+Perhaps just tell the part about the silversmiths being angry because they couldn’t sell their idols.)

-Paul explained to them that now, because of Jesus’ death and resurrection, they could have their sins washed away at baptism.
+Paul explained to them that now, because of Jesus’ death and resurrection, they could be part of God’s new people through the forgiveness of sins by being baptised “in the name of Jesus”.

-Not only would their sins be forgiven through baptism but at baptism the Holy Spirit would come and live in them.
+In addition to forgiveness of sins at baptism, the Holy Spirit would come and live in them.
 The Holy Spirit would be with them all of the time helping them to follow God.

 For three months Paul taught in the synagogue where the Jews gathered.
 He told them that the promises of God had come true and that Jesus was the Messiah who had come to save the world from sin.
-Some people believed but others became angry and did not believe in Jesus.
+Some people believed but others became angry and did not believe in Jesus at all.

 After this Paul started teaching in a school called the “School of Tyrannus.”
 He taught there for two years and many people heard about Jesus during that time.